The Best Restaurants in Darling Harbour for every budget [2026]

 If you are looking to splurge or celebrate a special occasion, there are a couple of choices, both relatively new and both still on our to-do list, so these recommendations are based on friends views and not our own.

-XOPP by Golden Century – On the mezzanine level of the Exchange building, this Chinese restaurant is a step above most in Sydney.
-The service is first class, and the decor is lovely.
-With so much great, cheap Chinese food in Sydney, this is one to save for a special occasion.
-The pippies in XO sauce, Golden Century’s signature dish features along with some more modern takes on traditional favourites.
-There are three banquet menus beginning at $70pp.
+• XOPP by Golden Century (Darling Square) – On the mezzanine level of the Exchange building, this Chinese restaurant is highly regarded as a step above most in Sydney.
+The service is first class and the decor is lovely.
+The pippies in XO sauce, Golden Century’s signature dish, features alongside more modern takes on traditional favourites.
+Three banquet menus begin at $70pp.
+The legendary Golden Century has also returned to the area at nearby Crown Sydney.

 Pumphouse wine room